fgadaleta/worldofpiggy.github.io/_posts/2015-08-12-the-future-of-data-science.md

 etc.
 This "new" programming paradigm goes under the name of **MapReduce**, which consists of

-- 1) breaking up the dataset in pieces that can be handled independently
+1) breaking up the dataset in pieces that can be handled independently

-- 2) mapping a function to each one of them and
+2) mapping a function to each one of them and

-- 3) reducing the results into a unique record.
+3) reducing the results into a unique record

 That is exactly what Google invented about ten years ago, and what Yahoo implemented and then released as opensource project for the community.